Graduate Program FAQs

 Is it possible for someone to look at my resume and tell me if I should apply to Delaware?

 We have hundreds of applicants every year, with a wide variety of credentials and experiences.
 Your best source of advice is a professor at your institution.
-The key factors that we consider in each application are the personal statement, letters of recommendation, undergraduate GPA, GRE scores and (when applicable) undergraduate research experience.
+The key factors that we consider in each application are the personal statement, letters of recommendation, undergraduate GPA and (when applicable) undergraduate research experience.

 Is it possible to visit the department?

 Once the formal admissions offers have been made, each U.S. student will receive an invitation to attend a special recruiting weekend (at our expense) that will introduce you to the program.
 At this event, the students will have a chance to tour the departmental facilities, meet with all the faculty members, and meet with current graduate students.
 It is your primary opportunity to gather information about the program.
 In extenuating circumstances, we can make special arrangements for individual visits, once an admission offer has been given.

 Students at the PhD level are fully funded, receiving both a tuition waiver and a stipend.
 (Our stipend levels are competitive with most major U.S. institutions).
 The following minimal fees are covered by all students at the University of Delaware:

 - Domestic Students: You will be responsible for the following semester fees: Student Health Service, Student Center, Comprehensive, and Registration fees.
 Fee schedule.
 All students are required to have health insurance coverage and must verify their coverage at the beginning of each academic year.
 The cost of this insurance plan is approximately $200 a year for fully funded students as the University subsidizes 86% of the actual cost of the plan.
 Specific information about the plan and enrollment options can be found at http://www.udel.edu/RM/.
 Note: Students may process a waiver to be enrolled in the plan if appropriately enrolled in another qualified plan.